karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 LoadBalancer:
 --------------------------------
-A LoadBalancer service in Kubernetes is used to expose applications externally by provisioning a cloud-based load balancer.
+A LoadBalancer service in Kubernetes is used to expose application services externally by provisioning a cloud-based load balancer.
 It distributes incoming traffic among pods associated with the service and provides an external IP for accessing the application from outside the cluster, making services accessible over the internet.
 The cloud provider allocates an external IP, directing traffic to the service and enabling public access to applications like web servers or APIs.

 -----------------------
 ```